MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Aim Assist

 For experiences at involve the player aiming at something, Horizon offers the ability to *assist a player with their aim**.
-This only works for non-VR players.
+This only works for Mobile/Web players.

 There are two methods on the [Player class](#player-class) related to aiming: